 Well, the answer to that is in addition to excellent design, craftsmanship, and choice of materials, when you purchase a Fallkniven knife, you get reliability and durability.
 In fact, when you find yourself in the position where your life depends on a well designed, truly reliable, fixed-blade knife, what seemed expensive when you purchased it will instead seem cheap when you desperately need it.
 In fact, in that situation, your knife will very quickly become your best friend!
 Thus, instead of thinking of the Fallkniven S1 L as an expensive outdoor accessory, think of it instead as a inexpensive insurance policy that just may save your life one day.

-However, in my opinion, although it is excellently shaped, the blade is just a bit too short to serve well as light chopping tool and thus, I feel like it would be better paired with a larger, dedicated, heavy chopping tool such as a Fallkniven NL1L Thor Bowie.
+However, in my opinion, although it is excellently shaped, the blade is just a bit too short to serve well as a light chopping tool, and thus, I feel like it would be better paired with a larger, dedicated, heavy chopping tool such as a Fallkniven NL1L Thor Bowie.

-Furthermore, the choice of the hard, yet tough, VG 10 laminated stainless steel is a thoughtful, no compromise, design feature that Fallkniven has staked their reputation on.
+Furthermore, the choice of the hard, yet tough, VG 10 laminated stainless steel is a thoughtful, no compromise knife with a design feature that Fallkniven has staked its reputation on.

-Although this steel is considerably more expensive than most other knife steels, many users fee like the extra expense is well worthwhile because the hard center layer of this laminated, composite, steel is made from a high carbon steel that will take, and hold, an extremely sharp edge.
-But, by its very nature, such hard, high-carbon, steels also tend to be brittle and thus, the inventor’s of VG 10 decided to laminate two outer layers of tougher, and more flexible, stainless steel to the hard, high-carbon, core steel in a manner very similar to the way the original Japanese Katana sword was forged.
-Therefore, this particular steel combines the best qualities of both hard and tough knife steels which makes it an excellent choice for use in a premier quality survival knife.
-Last, while we are not a big fans of saber grinds, we have to admit that they do create a very strong bevel and if they are wide enough, the can create a fairly fine edge.
+Although this steel is considerably more expensive than most other knife steels, many users feel like the extra expense is well worthwhile because the hard center layer of this laminated, composite, steel is made from a high carbon steel that will take, and hold an extremely sharp edge.
+But, by its very nature, such hard, high-carbon, steels also tend to be brittle, and thus, the inventor’s of VG 10 decided to laminate two outer layers of tougher, and more flexible, stainless steel to the hard, high-carbon, core steel in a manner very similar to the way the original Japanese Katana sword was forged.
+Therefore, this particular steel combines the best qualities of both hard and tough knife sheets of steel which makes it an excellent choice for use in a premier quality survival knife.
+Last, while we are not big fans of saber grinds, we have to admit that they do create a very strong bevel and if they are wide enough, they can create a fairly fine edge.

-Thus, in my opinion, not only is the Fallkniven S1L Forest Knife a pretty knife, it is a well designed and well constructed knife that could be safely called heirloom quality.
-However, it is not such a pretty knife that you are inclined to permanently place in your safe instead of carrying it with you into the field as you should.
-But, if you ever find yourself in a true survival situation, you will thank yourself many times over for your foresight in purchasing such a high quality knife because, when your life is at stake, no expense is too great.
+Thus, in my opinion, not only is the Fallkniven S1L Forest Knife a pretty knife, it is a well-designed and well-constructed knife that could be safely called heirloom quality.
+However, it is not such a pretty knife that you are inclined to permanently place it in your safe instead of carrying it with you into the field as you should.
+But, if you ever find yourself in a true survival situation, you will thank yourself many times over for your foresight in purchasing such a high-quality knife because, when your life is at stake, no expense is too great.